ehlesp/smallab-k8s-pve-guide/G016 - Host optimization 02 ~ Disabling the transparent hugepages.md

 ## Understanding the transparent hugepages

 **Transparent hugepages** is a Linux kernel feature intended to improve performance by making more efficient use of your processor’s memory-mapping hardware.
-This feature gives some applications a small performance improvement, but can cause significant latency issues (to database engines for instance) or even apparent memory leaks at worst.
+This feature gives some applications a small performance boost, but can cause significant latency issues (to database engines for instance) or even apparent memory leaks at worst.

 > [!NOTE]
 > **Do not confuse transparent hugepages with explicit hugepages**\